mpalaourg/starter-academic/content/project/bashic-shell/index.md

   - **Interactive**, when no arguments are given.
   - **Batch**, when 1 (one) argument (file) is given.

-For a more detailed description of the functionality check [here](https://github.com/mpalaourg/OperatingSystems_MyBash#operating-systems-final-assignment-auth-2018).
+For a more detailed description of the functionality, check [here](https://github.com/mpalaourg/OperatingSystems_MyBash#operating-systems-final-assignment-auth-2018).